JinkiJung/Tasc/docs/source/index.rst

 ==============================
 Tasc |version| documentation
 ==============================
-Tasc is a procedure model for scenario description, information transfer, and performance evaluation.
+**Tasc**, from TAsc SCript, is a procedure model for scenario description, information transfer, and performance evaluation.
 The goal of this work is to radically reduce the time and cost of implementing a scenario to an executable program of VR/AR or simulation.
+The scope of Tasc is not only for modeling of scenario, but also engine that consume and realize the script.
 For virtual training, this model will provide a consistent understanding in implementation between client and developer.

 Primary usage of Tasc will be: